Today we’d like to introduce you to Coleen Sterritt.

 I was born in Morris, Illinois and grew up in Chicago.
 Vast Midwestern landscapes, the grand architecture of Chicago, and summers spent along the Illinois River were part of my childhood experience.
 One of my father’s older brothers was a sculptor, and we grew up surrounded by his work.
 His wife was a painter and I was completely enamored with their bohemian life.
 To this day the smell of a metal shop and the site of a Chemex coffeemaker takes me right back to that time.
 I was also very close to my adventurous, maternal grandmother who was an all-round maker of many things.
 She was a well-known local gardener and a great cook who taught me to sew and crochet.
 I always enjoyed making things.
 When I went to college, I took a sculpture class as an elective and decided then that I would focus on art.
 It just felt right to me.

 In 1976 I got my BFA from the University of Illinois, Champaign-Urbana, whose sculpture program focused on traditional mediums like welding and bronze casting.
 I excelled in those areas and became the first woman shop assistant.
 During this time, I learned that the physicality of making sculpture was very important to me as it became a measure of my energy and commitment- and it still is.
 After graduating I meandered across the country, stopping in San Francisco where I painted Victorian houses for a year.
 I then moved to Los Angeles to attend graduate school at Otis Art Institute while living in Clark Gable’s old hunting lodge in Sunland.
 After Otis, I rented a 5000 sq. ft. loft space in downtown L.A. and began showing my work soon after.
-For my day job, I was the proprietor of the American Hotel and bookkeeper for the newly opened Al’s Bar until I started teaching at Claremont a few years later.
+For my day job, I was the manager of the American Hotel and bookkeeper for the newly opened Al’s Bar until I started teaching at Claremont a few years later.
 Since then I’ve had to opportunity to exhibit both nationally and internationally and I’ve received various awards and fellowships, most recently a Guggenheim Fellowship in 2016.
 I’ve also been teaching for the past 35 years including significant gigs at Claremont, Otis, and CSU Fullerton.
 I’m currently the sculpture program head at Long Beach City College.
 The running joke at LBCC is that, “everyone has been Coleen’s student at some point” and they’re actually not kidding!

 We’d love to hear more about your art.
 What do you do you do and why and what do you hope others will take away from your work?